simonangel-fong/Note_Tech/AWS/saa/networking/route53/route53.md

 ## DNS

+- `Domain Name System`
-- Domain Name System which translates the human friendly hostnames into the machine IP addresses
+  - translates the human friendly hostnames into the machine IP addresses
   - i.e.: www.google.com => 172.217.18.36
 - DNS is the backbone of the Internet
 - DNS uses hierarchical naming structure